vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/config.md

   frontmatter?: (localePath: string) => Record<string, string>;

   /**
-   * Path pattern or custom function
+   * Item page path pattern or custom function to be registered *
-   *
    * @description When filling in a string, `:key` and `:name` will be replaced by the "slugify" result of the orginal key and name
    *